HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2021

 - Real-time interactive collaboration.
 You can grant permission to edit your document to other team members and see changes and/or updates in real-time.

-- A universe of add-ons/plugins available.
+- A universe of add-ons/plugins is available.
 Bring and manipulate data from your marketing department into your brief document using powerful plugins and add-ons available only on Google Docs.

 - Turn data into powerful charts.
 Use the Google Docs editor to create and customise charts, if needed.